Windbreak House Writing Retreats

 June 2- 6 --- (Thursday - Monday) ---

 Linda spoke to a Road Scholar class on Friday morning, June 3rd.

 June 6 - 9 --- (Mon - Thurs) ---

 June 10 - 13 --- (Fri - Mon) ---

 Linda spoke to a Road Scholar class on Friday morning, June 10th.

 June 13 - 16 --- (Mon - Thurs) ---

 June 17 - 20 --- (Fri - Mon) --- available

 Linda spoke to a Road Scholar class on Friday morning, June 17th.

 June 20 - 23 --- (Mon - Thurs) ---

 Monday evening Homestead House hosted "Gather the Women," a celebration of the Summer Solstice.
 25 women came for a circle and watched the moon rise over the grasslands while some bulls bellowed.

 June 24 - 27 --- (Fri - Mon) ---

-Linda will be speaking to a Road Scholar class on Friday morning, June 24th.
+Linda spoke to a Road Scholar class on Friday morning, June 24th, before they arrived.